 You have probably noticed that the things you buy have changed as you age.
+Think about what you wanted and how you spent five dollars when you were a child, a teenager, and an adult.
 When you were a child, the last thing you probably wanted as a gift was clothing.
 As you became a teen, however, cool clothes probably became a bigger priority.
 Don't look now, but depending on the stage of life you're currently in, diapers and wrinkle cream might be just around the corner.
-Figure 3.6